chris-wood/chris-wood.github.io/_drafts/tuning.md

 into my post-PARC life at Apple.
 However, now that the dust seems to have settled, I'm trying to get back into my routine.
 To that end, I'm going to pick back up on the topic of memory hard functions (MHFs) that I discussed in the [last post](LINK).
 In particular, I'm going to talk about parameter selection for MHFs.

 Typically, one chooses the MHF parameters such that the execution time is "within" reason for a single execution.
 For example, the Argon2 paper [1] suggests one to do the following.

-1. Detemrine the number of threads that can be used.
+1. Determine the number of threads that can be used.
 2. Determine the memory capacity.
 3. Tune the number of rounds until the runtime is "within reason" for a single execution.